edjw/edjw.github.io/_posts/2018-02-07-female-composers-in-the-sacred-harp.md

 <p>The data I created and used for this is available as a CSV spreadsheet here.</p>

+<p><a href="mailto:mail@edjohnsonwilliams.co.uk">Let me know</a> if you see errors, would like some more detail on an answer, or if there are other questions you&#39;d be interested in seeing the answer to.</p>

 <h2 id="toc_0">Who are the female composers in the book?
 Which songs in the book are by female composers?</h2>

 <p>In many ways, this is the most interesting question.
-Here&#39;s a list of songs in the book by female composers!
+Here&#39;s a list of songs in the book by female composers.
 Note that the first song in the book is by a woman!</p>

 <p><span class="font-weight-bold">26</span> Samaria – Maggie Denson Cagle</p>